tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 and ISOLDE chooses a reasonable weight based on the map gradients in the vicinity of the model atoms.
-You may wish to adjust this in some cases (e.g. if your starting model conformation is a long way from matching the map - see _bulk_fitting_tutorial_ for a more advanced tutorial on this topic - or you choose to have multiple maps pulling on your atoms at once).
+You may wish to adjust this in some cases (e.g. if your starting model conformation is a long way from matching the map - see :ref:`bulk_fitting_tutorial` for a more advanced tutorial on this topic - or you choose to have multiple maps pulling on your atoms at once).
 For now, we'll just leave the weight at the default value.